10 Must-Grow Vegetables for Your Cool-Season Fall Garden

 One of the benefits of growing fall vegetables is their frost tolerance.

-This allows you to extend your gardening season and enjoy fresh, healthy produce for a longer period of time.
+This allows you to extend your gardening season and enjoy fresh, healthy produce for longer.

 Here are the top veggies that will thrive during the cool fall season.